academic-initiative/research-challenge-2021/jupyter-platform/readme.md

 ## Additonal Open Source Climate Data Repository
 As part of the Call for Code Research Challenge you are required to use at least one of the IBM  climate components described above .
 In addition you're able to use any number of open source climate and weather data sets available on the Internet.
 Here are a few examples
-- [Copernicus  CLimate repository](https://cds.climate.copernicus.eu/#!/home_) - Great world climate databases proviceded by the European Union
+- [Copernicus  Climate repository](https://cds.climate.copernicus.eu/#!/home_) - Great world climate databases proviceded by the European Union
 - [US Geologic Survey open World explorer](https://earthexplorer.usgs.gov/.)

 ## Jupyter Environment